Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Experiments

 \subsubsection{Language Models}

-We instantiate EvoOR-Agent with four reasoning-oriented foundation models, including DeepSeek-v3.2~\cite{liu2025deepseek}, GPT-5~\cite{singh2025openai}, Gemini 3 Pro~\cite{deepmind2025gemini3}, and Qwen 3~\cite{yang2025qwen3}.
+We instantiate \textit{EvoOR-Agent} with four reasoning-oriented foundation models, including DeepSeek-v3.2~\cite{liu2025deepseek}, GPT-5~\cite{singh2025openai}, Gemini 3 Flash~\cite{deepmind2025gemini3}, and Qwen 3Max~\cite{yang2025qwen3}.
 These models are selected to cover different reasoning, coding, and long-context capabilities.
-All LLM calls are made through official APIs, and the temperature is set to 1.0 unless otherwise specified.
+All LLM calls are made through official APIs, and a detailed description of the configuration is provided in Section~S-II-B of the supplementary material.